 What makes this whole situation even stranger and more insane is that in all of his 56 games for Ole Miss in 2021, Chatagnier stole a whopping ZERO bases.
 Prior to the game in question, Chatagnier had a single stolen base to his name this season.
 Imagine tripling a statistic in less than a minute.
 That’s college baseball for ya!

-Ole Miss, who is currently ranked behind the Texas Longhorns as the No. 2 baseball team in the country, did not take their foot off the gas following their second baseman’s trip around the base.
-The Rebels put up 16 runs against Alcorn State, who were kept quiet by Jack Washburn and the Ole Miss staff, with the exception of a first inning home run.
+Ole Miss, did not take their foot off the gas following their second baseman’s trip around the base.
+The Rebels put up 16 runs against Alcorn State, who were kept quiet by Jack Washburn and the Ole Miss staff, with the exception of a first-inning home run.

 Even Chatagnier got into the fun in the later innings as well, smashing a two-run home run.
 After taking the hard way around the bases earlier in the game, we’re glad to see Peyton getting a chance to enjoy his well-worn path around the diamond at his own pace.